pypm/home/docs/studies/index.md

 new transmission rate is large enough to lead to exponential growth again.
 The ``pyPM.ca`` framework can help answer these questions.

-The ``pyPM.ca` reference model 2.1 is able to characterize the case histories in each Canadian province from mid-March - May 18.
+The ``pyPM.ca`` reference model 2.1 is able to characterize the case histories in each Canadian province from mid-March - May 18 with relatively few tuned parameters.
-During the first part of March, testing policies were being developed.
+During the first part of March, testing policies were being developed and fits do not include case numbers from that period.
 Subsequent to that, there is no evidence in the case data that changes to test policies have significantly changed the fraction of infected individuals getting a positive test result, at least in the districts that are responsible for the majority of cases.